Official US Government Icon

 Screenshot of the USDOT video "Combatting Human Trafficking in the Transportation Sector Awareness Training"

-The TLAHT training is 20 minutes in length and is comprised of three lessons:
+The TLAHT training is approximately 20 minutes in length, is available in English and Spanish, and is organized into three lessons:

 1. What is Human Trafficking?